Skip to content

 Prerequisites

-Before installing Corydora, make sure you have the following:
+Before you install Corydora, make sure you have:

-• git — Corydora requires a git repository to isolate its changes
+• git because Corydora runs inside a git repository

 Installation